aashi18/Databases/README.md

 ## Databases

-This repository includes the sql codes to make databases.
+This repository includes the sql codes to create databases for two schemas.